-Quite a long time, desktop IDE’s acknowledged that letting developers to create GUI with some kind of drag and drop interface were critical.
+Quite a long time, desktop IDE’s acknowledged that letting developers create GUI with some kind of drag and drop interface were critical.
 That were because GUI were less and less created by programmers but more and more by designers, that have little knowledge and patience to deal with programming code.
-It also facilitate the adoption by beginners.
+It also facilitates the adoption by beginners.

 A too designer/beginner driven interface for creating GUI might also not be a good choice.
 The whole customization and generalization possible by programming is lost.
-Its too case-by-case development.
-Its not cost efficient.
+It’s too case-by-case development.
+It’s not cost-efficient.
 That’s why a middle term is needed.
 Some kind a language that is easy enough for designers but programmable.
 Drupal CMS uses the Form API, a PHP array that will be used to create HTML forms.
-Its quite easy to be used by newbies.
+It’s quite easy to be used by newbies.
 I heard that QT is preparing some custom language for creating their UI too.

 UPDATE (2010-10-03): Qt revealed QML.